Graduate Diploma in Metallurgy

 As a graduate, you could obtain employment in the extractive metallurgy sector of mining and chemical companies or further your career within the minerals industry.

-You must have a recognised Australian bachelor degree in an engineering or science discipline, excluding extractive metallurgy, or equivalent qualifications.
+- Recognised bachelor degree in an engineering or science discipline, excluding an Australian extractive metallurgy degree.

 A number of units include an on-campus laboratory requirement in Kalgoorlie.
 You will need to meet all travel and accommodation expenses incurred in meeting this requirement.